 If you walk around Draycott, you’ll see that there are few connections to Draycott’s past that date back more than one thousand years.
 Even the stones of St Margaret’s Church, old as they are, only go back to the thirteenth century.

 Yet, there is something that goes back a whole millennium in time – Draycott’s yew-trees.

 Back around the Norman Conquest of 1066, there was a grove of yew-trees on Draycott’s highest point – the mound on which St Margaret’s Church now stands.

-The yews that stand nowadays in the churchyard, to the east and the south-west of the church itself, are all that is left of that ancient grove; and have been proven to be much older than even other yews in the district.
+The yews that stand nowadays in the churchyard, one to the east and one to the south-west of the church itself, are all that is left of that ancient grove; and have been proven to be much older than even other yews in the district.